Tuesday, September 20th, 2016 | 12 min read

 What’s more, all Snapchat posts disappear after 24 hours, meaning brands can’t rely on a lot of repeat impressions; they need to get their message across quickly, make it memorable, and then get out.
 This can be particularly suitable for holiday advertising, when marketers are hustling to promote time-sensitive sales and seasonal deals.

 Snapchat may be a bit of a black sheep, but it’s also an incredibly dynamic ad platform.
-With 41% of 18-34 year-olds reached every day, 10 billion videos consumed in the same time frame, and a newly-opened API, there is a ton of potential for reaching new audiences with fun and distinctive messaging.
+With Snapchatters spending 30+ minutes in the app each day and over 300 built-in audiences to choose from, there is a ton of potential for reaching new audiences with fun and distinctive messaging.

 Here’s how you can make the most of advertising on Snapchat this holiday season.